OmarBR41/OmarBR41/README.md

 # :space_invader: Hi, there!

 My name is Omar.
-I'm a fullstack developer based in Monterrey, N.L.
+I'm a self-taught fullstack developer.
+I primarily work with the MERN stack, but I love programming in general, so I'm always looking forward on learning new tools and technologies.

+I like videogames and all kinds of art. :sparkles:

-I love videogames, music and coffee. :coffee:
+I drink a lot of coffee. :coffee:

+Pet friendly.
+I have four cats. :cat:

 ## :desktop_computer: Technologies I like to work with